Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 Problem.
 “Users who liked X also liked Y” is not a satisfying explanation.

 KG solution.
 “We recommend Inception because it was directed by Christopher Nolan, who also directed The Dark Knight, which you rated 5 stars.”
-The KG yields concrete, interpretable reasoning paths.
+The KG provides concrete, interpretable reasoning paths.

 Problem.
 Collaborative filtering tends to create filter bubbles — recommending more of the same.